codingyen/CodeAlone/README.md

 # [LeetCode](https://leetcode.com/problemset/algorithms/)
-Some of LeetCode questions are very interesting and worth to help understand the algorithm.
+- Some of LeetCode questions are very interesting and worth to help understand the algorithm.
-I mainly use Python and try to solve the question with the simpliest way.
+- I mainly use Python to solve the question and try to make it as much simple as possible.
-In addition, all the similar questions are put together for comparison.
+- In addition, all the similar questions are put together for easier comparison.
+- Last but not least, welome for any kind of feedback.

 ## Category